 Conclusion

 I hope that this post will give you some ideas for how to incorporate predictive analytics into your analysis.
 This app is really meant to be a starting point (as it has been for me) to get you going.
-I would recommend learning more about modeling in general and playing with both machine learning models as well as simple linear regression models to find the best predictive models for your business.
+I would recommend learning more about modeling in general.
+Play with both machine learning models as well as simple linear regression models to find the best predictive models for your business.